 Compassionate, Experienced & Highly Rated

-Slip & Fall Attorney in Henderson & Las Vegas
+Slip and Fall Lawyer Serving Henderson & Las Vegas

 If you or a loved one was injured in a slip and fall accident, please contact the personal injury law firm of Henderson slip and fall attorney Laura Payne, Esq today at (702) 450-4868, or by sending a request for a free consultation!

 Slip and falls are one of the leading causes of unintentional injuries in the United States.
 In 2015, there were approximately 8 million visits to emergency rooms in the United States as result of slip and fall accidents; see: